intel/CommsPowerManagement/sst_bf.md

 Press enter to continue ...
 ```

-The two remaining options, 'Mixed config A' and 'Mixed config B' allow a
-mix of standard SST-BF and non-SST-BF configuration .
-These configurations
-may be suitable for some use-cases.

-For 'Mixed Config A', the high priority cores are set to 2700 minimum and
-3900 maximum, and set normal priority cores to 800 minimum and 2100
-maximum.

-For 'Mixed Config B', the high priority cores are set to 2700 minimum and
-2700 maximum, and set normal priority cores to 800 minimum and 3900s
-maximum.

 # Emulating SST-BF

 If a suitable BIOS or Linux kernel is not available on the platform, SST-BF